pupil-labs/hmd-eyes/hmd_calibration/README.md

 ### Going from here...

 The files in this dir and [Pupil-Interprocess-and-Network-Communication](https://github.com/pupil-labs/pupil/wiki/Pupil-Interprocess-and-Network-Communication) should give enough insight to build a client in any other language.
-The only dependecies are zmq and a json serializer.
+The only dependecies are zmq and a msgpack serializer.
 For any qustions please connect on [gitter](https://gitter.im/pupil-labs/hmd-eyes).
 For corrections and improvement raise an issue or Pull Request.